 Occupational Therapy Assistant

-The OTA Associate of Science degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The OTA Associate of Applied Science degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 Central Methodist University's program placement within a four-year liberal arts university situates us in an exciting position for future expansion of the degree.
 In Spring 2015 ACOTE determined that the entry-level degree for the OTA will be offered at both the associate and bachelor's degree level.
 The decision to move to a dual entry-level for the OTA allows opportunity for CMU to be among the first of such programs in the country.